 Bite Size – Break Projects Down to Improve Completion

 The problem with most tasks is that they are intimidating and drive people toward smaller, less intimidating ones.
-Those distracting, but easily completed tasks usually are less important than the task that is being avoided.
+Those distracting but easily completed tasks usually are less important than the task that is being avoided.
 Dissecting the big task into smaller pieces makes it more likely to get done.
-One of the more effective time management techniques is to reduce the task into segments that can each be completed in about the same amount of time as the distraction.
+One of the more effective time management techniques is to reduce the task into segments that can be completed in about the same amount of time as the distraction.

-Size, when it comes to tasks, is relative, so this approach applies to tasks of any size.
+When it comes to tasks, Size is relative, so this approach applies to tasks of any size.
 You might decide to push aside a task that will take 15 minutes in favor of one that you can complete in two minutes, but a 15-minute task might be a tempting diversion if you have a project to complete that you know will take at least a couple of hours.

 Review and Planning

-Setting time aside each day to review what you have accomplished and what remains to be done is one of the most important time management skills that you can implement into your routine.
+Setting time aside each day to review what you have accomplished and what remains to be done is one of the most important time management skills you can implement into your routine.
 Review time allows you to reflect on how well your time management system is working for you.
 You can then develop and implement changes to make the system work better for you.

 Weekly Tracking of Tasks

-Placing all of the segments of a project onto a weekly tracking sheet or a weekly calendar allows you to view your project’s progress.
+Placing all of the project segments onto a weekly tracking sheet or a weekly calendar allows you to view your project’s progress.
 Monthly planning probably works better for projects or tasks that involve multiple steps performed over more than a seven-day period.
 Monthly planning gives you the big picture, but weekly planning gives you more control over the segments of time allotted for each portion of the project.

 One of the many tips on time management is the recommendation that you get into a daily routine of reviewing your time management plan.
-Daily review of your plan allows you to make corrections before minor issues become major problems and will help you be more productive.
+Daily review of your plan allows you to make corrections before minor issues become major problems and help you be more productive.

 Begin each morning with a review of the tasks from your weekly or monthly schedule that you want to accomplish during the day.
-Schedule each task in 15 minute segments with the most important tasks slotted for completion early in the day when you are most alert.
+Schedule each task in 15-minute segments with the most important tasks slotted for completion early in the day when you are most alert.
 During the course of the day, take a break each hour to take a minute to review what you have accomplished up to that point in the day.
 If you do not believe that you have been productive, then review the balance of the day’s schedule and make adjustments as needed to improve upon your productivity.

-Before quitting for the day, take a few minutes to review all that you have accomplished during the day.
+Before quitting for the day, take a few minutes to review all you have accomplished during the day.
 Determine what adjustments, if any, to your weekly plan will allow you to be as or more productive tomorrow.